kktiwa/zip-coding-challenge/README.md

 ## Card Payments Streams
-The project contains a potential solution for streaming credit card transactions and authorization reponses and producing daily and monthly aggregated metrics for it.
+The project contains a potential solution for streaming credit card transactions and authorization responses and producing daily and monthly aggregated metrics for it.

 ---